xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 #.
 Key in the ip address (for e.g. 169.254.196.178)

 #.
-Key in the port number (for uart config, it is 23)
+Key in the port number (for UART config, it is 23)

 #.
 Click ``Connect``

-Uart configuration server's welcome message appears in the data pane of Telnet client
+UART configuration server's welcome message appears in the data pane of Telnet client

-Use the following format for configuring an uart channel ~C~~P1~~P2~~P3~~P4~~P5~~P6~@
+Use the following format for configuring an UART channel ~C~~P1~~P2~~P3~~P4~~P5~~P6~@

-where
 * ~ is the parameter separator

 * @ is command termination marker